SAP/fundamental-ngx/README.md

 If you want to contribute, please check the [CONTRIBUTING.md](./CONTRIBUTING.md) documentation for contribution guidelines.
 Please follow the [Angular commit message guidelines](https://github.com/angular/angular/blob/master/CONTRIBUTING.md#commit).

+Check out the [NEW_COMPONENT.md](./NEW_COMPONENT.md) guide on building a new component for the library and creating the necessary documentation for your new component.

 ## License

 Copyright (c) 2018 SAP SE or an SAP affiliate company.
 All rights reserved.